 - How to maintain image quality when posting on Facebook

-- How to pin a post to homepage in WordPress
+- How to pin a post to the homepage in WordPress

 - How to get thumbnails from a YouTube video